PopradiArpad/learn-js/paradigms/oop-and-fp.md

 ## The JavaScript function is prepared for both Object Oriented and Functional Programming
 but these exclude each other.
-In Functional Programming the input must be explicit and
-immutable: you are not allowed to use changeable state from 'this' or the closure.
+In Functional Programming the input must be immutable: you are not allowed to use changeable state from 'this' or from the scope.
-But you can use 'this' and the closure as a kind of partial application.